-Nurse Explains How Toothbrush Use Could Increase Risk of Kidney Disease
+Nurse Explains How Use of Plastics Could Increase Risk of Kidney Disease

-• Health practitioner Yeboah Agyekum has warned against excessive use of plastic materials due to their potential health risks
+- Health practitioner Yeboah Agyekum has warned against the excessive use of plastic materials due to their potential health risks

-• He explained that exposing plastic containers, especially sachets and bottled water, to sunlight can cause harmful particles to seep into the contents
+- He explained that exposing plastic packaging to sunlight, such as bottled water, can cause harmful particles to seep into the contents

-• He advised the public to avoid drinking sachet and bottled water, exposed to excessive sunlight and to adopt safer practices in handling food and beverages
+- He advised the public to avoid any items in plastic exposed to sunlight and to adopt safer practices in food and beverage handling

 A health practitioner, Yeboah Agyekum, has cautioned the public against the excessive use of plastic materials, warning that they pose serious health risks.

-Speaking in a video shared on TikTok, Agyekum highlighted everyday practices that many people overlook but which could have harmful long-term effects on their health.
+Speaking in a video on TikTok, he highlighted everyday practices that many people overlook but which could have harmful long-term effects on their health.

 Source: UGC

-He expressed particular concern about the improper storage of food and water in plastic containers, explaining that exposure to heat, especially direct sunlight, can cause harmful substances to leach into what people consume.
+He expressed particular concern about the improper storage of food and water in plastic packaging, explaining that exposure to heat, especially direct sunlight, can cause harmful substances to leach into the contents.

 He further cautioned against the common habit of leaving sachet water in the sun and drinking it afterwards, noting that invisible particles from the plastic can seep into the water.